 Initially, every new patient will go through a diagnostic work up and consultation with one of our myeloma specialists.
 You should plan on spending 4-5 days in Iowa City for two full days of testing and the consultation.

 For each tandem transplant treatment, a patient will need to stay in Iowa City for about one month.
-The transplants are done on an outpatient basis with no need to spend nights in the hospital unless a complication occurs.
-However, patients are vulnerable during the treatment process and we want them to stay close to the hospital so they have immediate access to our medical team if they need it.
+Patients are vulnerable during the treatment process and we want them to stay close to the hospital so they have immediate access to our medical team if they need it.

 "I think I am at the right place for what I have and I'm with the right people." --Tom Brannan